FAQs

 How can Northgate be justified from an environmental and sustainability perspective?

-In developing this, now approved, Northgate Phase 1 scheme we have consulted widely and received over 1,000 comments many of which have been in relation to environmental and sustainability issues, alongside ecology and archaeological considerations.
+In developing Northgate Phase One scheme we consulted widely and received over 1,000 comments many of which have been in relation to environmental and sustainability issues, alongside ecology and archaeological considerations.

-The site will be easily accessed by public transport and walking whilst the green walls will provide a ‘green lung’ in the city.
-The scheme will include major investment in a new city centre rainwater drain which will reduce flooding and sewage outfalls into the River Dee plus reduce energy in treating non-foul water.
+The site is easily accessed by public transport and walking whilst the green walls will provide a ‘green lung’ in the city.
+The scheme also included major investment in a new city centre rainwater drain which will reduce flooding and sewage outfalls into the River Dee plus reduce energy in treating non-foul water.

-Four new trees will be included in the central new public square, and there will be over 750 square metres of green walls incorporated to the car-park, cinema, market and Princess Street frontages; these will capture over 980kg of carbon annually, the equivalent of planting 38 trees.
+Four new trees have been included in the central new public square, and there is over 750 square metres of green walls incorporated to the car-park, cinema, market and Princess Street frontages; these will capture over 980kg of carbon annually, the equivalent of planting 38 trees.

-The scheme will also include significant provision for cycle parking and the car park will benefit from extensive electric vehicle charging facilities, provide a much safer and accessible facility than the current Market car park and make use of sustainable materials.
+The scheme also includes significant provision for cycle parking and the car park benefits from extensive electric vehicle charging facilities, provide a much safer and accessible facility than the current Market car park and make use of sustainable materials.

 The scheme achieved BREEAM Very Good certification of the assessment of the environmental, social and economic sustainability performance, using standards developed by the Building Research Establishment, one of the world’s leading building science centres.